ets-labs/python-dependency-injector/docs/tutorials/asyncio-daemon.rst

 Tests
 -----

-It would be nice to add some tests.
-Let's do it.
+In this section we will add some tests.

 We will use `pytest <https://docs.pytest.org/en/stable/>`_ and `coverage <https://coverage.readthedocs.io/>`_.